awaisabir/QSocial/README.md

 - Need to complete the Posts API.
   - Get Like and dislikes working
 - Trying to create more endpoints for the API.
-- Add Support for the Cloudinary API for picture uploads.
+- Add Cloudinary API Support for picture uploads.

 ### Frontend